Attorney's fee: United States

 The United States is a notable exception, operating under the American rule, whereby each party is generally liable only for costs (e.g., filing fees, motion fees, fees for service of process, etc.) but not the other side's attorney's fees unless a specific statute or rule of court provides otherwise.
 Some tort reform advocates propose adopting a "loser pays" rule in the United States.
 Federal district court and Court of Appeals judges award costs to the prevailing party under Federal Rules of Civil Procedure 54.

-In some jurisdictions, statutes may permit judges and juries to independently impose "loser pays"; for example, a judge may say: "I am ruling for the plaintiff on the amount of $[sum] plus all court costs and attorney fees".
-But generally, state court judges have no common law authority to award such fees against the losing party.
-Some settlement agreements, arbitration agreements and other extrajudicial contracts may also stipulate a loser-pays arrangement.
+U.S. federal law

 A number of federal laws provide for an award of attorney fees for a prevailing plaintiff, such as: